Dangers of sunbeds – Stay tanned – Stay Safe

 - Or, go for a sun bed.

-Now, the last two options may give you a natural tan (although we rarely get the sun in ayrshire) but the effects, & especially in the long term, can have a profound consequence to your skin and to your overall health. i will admit, back in the day, i loved a sunbed. i would go every so often, and i would top up if i was going on holiday, my hubby would follow suit and and grab a wee 15mins so we were not to pale for the beach.
+Now, the last two options may give you a natural tan (although we rarely get the sun in ayrshire) but the effects, & especially in the long term, can have a profound consequence to your skin and to your overall health. i will admit, back in the day, i loved a sunbed. i would go every so often, and i would top up if i was going on holiday, my hubby would follow suit and and grab a wee 15mins so we were not to pale for the beach and had a 'base tan'.
+Was the info there? did we ask the question 'are tanning beds dangerous'... we didnt.

-The dangers of Sunbeds is that they give out harmful UV rays which damage your skin and can make it look wrinkled, older or leathery (not a good look) The UV rays from sunbeds can also damage the DNA in your skin cells, and over time this damage can build up to cause you skin cancer.
+The dangers of Sunbeds is that they give out harmful UV radiation which damage your skin and can make it look wrinkled, older or leathery (not a good look) The UV rays from sunbeds can also damage the DNA in your skin cells, and over time this damage can build up to increase your risk of skin cancer.
 Sunbeds can sometimes be marketed as a ‘controlled way’ of getting a ‘safer tan’.
-But actually, sunbeds are no safer than exposure to the sun itself, and the amount of UV people receive varies enormously too, and with sunbeds its concentrated, intense UV in short space of time.
+But actually, sunbeds are no safer than exposure to the sun itself, and the amount of UV people receive varies enormously too, and with sunbeds its concentrated, intense UV in short space of time, its more intense than sun damge.
 And you have to think, is it really worth it, really?

 IARC (International Agency for Research on Cancer) agrees there is sufficient evidence to show that using sunbeds causes malignant melanoma, the most serious form of skin cancer.
 They also conclude that sunbeds provide no positive health benefits.
 Sunbeds don’t protect against further damage from the sun.
 Modern sunbeds emit mostly UVA rays, but UVB rays can make up anywhere from 0.5-4% of their total output.
 These emissions can be comparable to the midday sun.
 And the amount of UVA given off can be 10-15 times higher than the midday sun.